-Time log Grading
+✓ Time log Grading

--Within a week of submission, Dean McDermott will review the time log for compliance with the applicable time and legal work requirements and provide commentary in the first tab of your time log spreadsheet.
+Within a week of submission, Director Bryan McDermott will review the time log for compliance with the applicable time and legal work requirements and provide commentary in the Legal Externship Grading Sheet.

-Time log Questions
+✓ Time log Questions:

-- -Q: Can I count lunch as hours towards my externship for credit? - -A: No, please only count time spent working on legal projects for your employer, unless it is a working lunch.
+- Q: Can I count lunch as hours towards my externship for credit? - A: No, please only count time spent working on legal projects for your employer, unless it is a working lunch.
 Please specify so in your time log submission.

-Contact Natalie Pucillo at pucillo@cua.edu
+Contact Heather Doerr at doerr@cua.edu

-Sample Time Log
+Externship Placement Time Log